aesthetic-suite/framework/docs/formats/web/css-in-js.md

 ```
 styles/<target>/
 ├── themes/
-│   ├── day.js
+│   ├── day.ts
-│   └── night.js
+│   └── night.ts
-└── index.js
+└── index.ts
 ```

+> JavaScript formats will use `.js` file extensions.

 ## Tokens

 As mentioned above, a design system and multiple theme files are created.
-The design system file defines aspect tokens through an exported `Design` class instance.
-Each theme file defines color and palette tokens through an exported `Theme` class instance, while also inheriting all aspect tokens from the parent design system.
+The design system file defines primitive tokens through an exported `Design` class instance.
+Each theme file defines color and palette tokens through an exported `Theme` class instance, while also inheriting all primitive tokens from the parent design system.

 The compiled design system file looks something like the following: